dell/omnia/docs/source/Roles/Storage/index.rst

-* Ensure that the nodes in the inventory have been assigned roles: manager, compute, login_node (optional), nfs_node
+* Ensure that the nodes in the inventory have been assigned **only** these roles: manager and compute.

  .. note:: When working with RHEL, ensure that the BeeGFS configuration is supported using the `link here <../../Overview/SupportMatrix/OperatingSystems/RedHat.html>`_.